Mainack/whisper-2014-2016-data-HT-2020/README.md

 ## ANONYMIZED DATA COLLECTED FROM WHISPER

 1. This repository contains information to access data from *Mainack Mondal, Denzil Correa and Fabricio Benevenuto.
 2020.
 "Anonymity Effects: A Large-Scale Dataset from an Anonymous Social Media Platform."
-HT'20.* You can read the paper [here](http://cse.iitkgp.ac.in/~mainack/publications/whisper-data-ht-2020.pdf)
+HT'20.* Read the paper [here](http://cse.iitkgp.ac.in/~mainack/publications/whisper-data-ht-2020.pdf).

 1. This dataset contained 89,877,121 anonymous Whisper posts uploaded from June 2014 to June 2016.
 We further anonymized the data to protect user privacy as mentioned in our [paper](http://cse.iitkgp.ac.in/~mainack/publications/whisper-data-ht-2020.pdf)